taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Page 7

-Kai, arms folded, looking down at her lap with hard eyes.
+Kai looks down at her lap with hard eyes.

-Kai: **"Yes, my hands hurt, but we'll manage long enough for you to set up a splicing station in Sweden...you're my best student, and we won't be able to finish in time without you."**
+Kai: **"I'll manage long enough for you to set up a splicing station in Sweden...but you'll have to make it quick..."**

-Majhee: **"What do you mean, 'in time'?"**

 Kai hands Majhee a letter covered in legal jargon.

-Kai: **"It was in our mail pile this morning..."**
+Kai: **"*This* was in our mail pile this morning..."**

-Majhee: **"This is from Space Co? '...Due to the challenges arising from our pursuit of exclusive patents on derivatives of a previous collaboration, we write to inform you of a forthcoming publication embargo on all research concerning SynTh-spliced [photon-harvesting biofilms](https://cen.acs.org/energy/solar-power/Organic-solar-cell-smashes-performance/96/web/2018/08).'
-What??"**
+Majhee: **"From Space Co? '...challenges arising from our pursuit of exclusive patents ... we write to inform you of a forthcoming publication embargo on research concerning SynTh-spliced [photon-harvesting biofilms](https://cen.acs.org/energy/solar-power/Organic-solar-cell-smashes-performance/96/web/2018/08)...*IN 6 WEEKS*'??"**

-Nova, looking shocked: **"Are they announcing another patent already??"**

-Kai: **"Not today...supposedly they will in 3 weeks.
-I told you, they'll only wait long enough for the publicity cycle to make a big splash..."**

-Majhee, angrily: **"Yeah, keep the momentum going while everyone is still pissing their pants over what to do."**

-Iara: **"Well... not to be the voice of depressing reality, but they're not going to *stop* steamrolling over open access, so trying to outrun them to *every* application of SynTh isn't sustainable."**

-Felix: **"So what's your alternative strategy?"**
+Nova: **"I'm *convinced* they're lurking in the OSE forums."**

+*OSE = Open SynTh Exchange*

+Kai: **"Well, outrunning Space Co to *every* application of SynTh was never a long-term sustainable plan..."**

+Nova: **"So what do we do?"**

-Nova: **"I think we should go silent after publishing this biofilm paper and put everything we've got towards developing the SynTh-hybrid skin idea."**
+Majhee, angrily: **"No more low-hanging fruit.
+We sprint to finish the biofilm paper...then I say we put everything we've got towards developing the SynTh-hybrid skin idea!"**

-Iara: **"I agree.
-No more low-hanging fruit.
-The past few sprints with Space Co were training.
-Now, we run the marathon."**
+Nova: **"Yes.
+The past sprints were training...now, we run the marathon!"**

-Bruno: **"You talk like we just need to crunch some numbers!
-We still have *no idea* how to spin the SynTh into a structure that can emerge into a superorganism... and we still haven't *really* talked about the ethical implications of creating it."**
+Iara: **"You talk like we just need to crunch some numbers!
+We still have *no idea* how to spin the SynTh into a structure that can emerge into a superorganism..."**

-Felix: **"We have some idea!
-We know at least 22 ways that *don't* work!"**
+Felix: **"And the *ethical implications*..."**

+Breno: **"That hasn't stopped the *22 failed experiments* already published on the OSE..."**

 ### Page 8